Radical Acceptance: An Underrated Source of Wellbeing and Growth

 - Acknowledging suffering

-- Noticing and being responsive to suffering and emotional pain
+- Noticing and holding space for suffering and emotional pain

 - Offering kindness and understanding rather than judgment